 For example, its ergonomic @EASE workstations and lifting devices enable operators to maintain high levels of productivity for sustained periods.
 A fatigue-free working environment for operators is created, which significantly reduces the likelihood of RSI.

-Constantly taking quality to a higher level Vanderlande’s innovation strategy follows closed-loop supply chain principles – materials are assessed not only on their tangible properties, but also on their effects on humans, the environment and their capacity for being recycled.
+Vanderlande’s innovation strategy follows closed-loop supply chain principles – materials are assessed not only on their tangible properties, but also on their effects on humans, the environment and their capacity for being recycled.
 As a result of this approach, Vanderlande developed the BLUEVEYOR in accordance with Cradle-to-Cradle principles.
 It is the world’s first conveyor belt to be free from harmful or toxic materials such as PVC and designed for full disassembly at end-of-life.
 The company’s search for innovative and smart product design continues.
 More and more products will be created according to these innovative principles.

-The people behind the products In a world of technology, Vanderlande believes in people – its employees make the difference in everything the company does.
+In a world of technology, Vanderlande believes in people – its employees make the difference in everything the company does.
 Continuous development is enabled by education and training.
 The Vanderlande Academy is one of the platforms available to employees to enhance their personal and professional development.

 The health and safety of employees is fundamental at Vanderlande – if it cannot be done safely, it won’t be done at all.
 The company insists on safe working practices by encouraging responsible behaviour, and by ensuring that teams and individuals understand what is expected of them.
 Subcontractors are required by contract to ensure that their employees comply with Vanderlande safety regulations and to provide the required protection measures.
 In addition, subcontractors must provide a health and safety plan before starting work on a Vanderlande site.